eeshvardasikcm/eeshvardasikcm/README.md

-some of these people are very stressed working a very serious paying job, but every time I would make an adjust and try to accommodate their system, they would demand even more compliance, without giving sufficient time or discussion on the best way to do that.
+some of these people are very stressed working a very serious paying job, but every time I would make an adjust and try to accommodate them, they would demand even more compliance, without giving sufficient time or discussion on the best way to do that.

-this is the first time I've ever try to contribute to a major open source project. everyone says that contributing to open source projects should be fun and enjoyable experience while volunteering your time to show off
+this is the first time I've ever tried to contribute to a major open source project. people say that contributing to open source projects should be fun and enjoyable experience while volunteering your time to show off